-Procedures for Retention in the Program (exceptions by discretion of athletic training staff):
+Retention Policies for the Program (exceptions by discretion of athletic training program director):

-- (1) Satisfactory completion of practicum competencies through the lab sections of the athletic training classes, clinical classes and/or clinical rotation site; - (2) Satisfactory evaluations of performance in the practical setting by coaches, staff athletic trainers and/or off-campus rotation athletic trainers at regular end of semester intervals and/or regular season end; - (3) Attain a "C" or above in all required athletic training classes; - (4) Maintain current American Red Cross Certification in First Aid & CPR or equivalent as allowed by the NATABOC; - (5) Maintain cumulative GPA of 2.5; - (6) Completion of all advancement requirements through each level.
+- 1. Maintain 2.0 grade point average (required by Catawba College to graduate) - 2.
+Satisfactory completion of competencies and profiencies through the lab sections of the athletic training classes and clinical classes - 3.
+Satisfactory evaluations of performance in the practical setting by ACI's and/or off-campus rotation ACI's at regular end of the semester intervals and/or regular season end - 4.
+Attain a "C" or above in all required athletic training classes - 5.
+Maintain current American Red Cross Certification in First Aid and Professional Rescuer or equivalent as allowed by the BOC - 6.
+Show proof of Professional liability/malpractice insurance